artsyfriedchicken/aks068-pro-config/README.md

 **Please Note my Primary layout of choice of layout is colemak.
 You may want to change that if you are not familiar with the layout!**

+**THIS IS VERY MUCH A WORK IN PROGRESS AND I WILL DEFFO BE CHANGING THINGS AROUND!!!**

 - caps lock > backspace
 - left spacebar > left shift
 - left shift > hyper key